dayhaysoos/gatsby-starter-stripe-storefront/README.md

 # Features

 - Shopping Cart experience with your Stripe products from the dashboard
-- Responsive for Desktop, tablet and Mobile
+- Responsive for desktop, tablet and mobile
+- Optimizations from Gatsby's default starter (SEO component and configuration for images)
+- Configuration for collecting billing addresses

 # Usage